|Nutrition Facts (per serving)|

 Turkish salep (sah-LEP) is a rich, hot beverage made with hot milk and sugar that is thickened with flour made from wild orchid tubers.
 After the recipe instructions below, see more information on this interesting drink.

-- In a small saucepan, mix the salep flour or wheat starch together with the sugar.
-Add the milk and stir slowly until the sugar dissolves.
+In a small saucepan, mix salep flour or wheat starch together with sugar.

-- Over a low flame, stir the mixture constantly at scalding temperature until very thick, about 10 minutes.
+Over a low flame, stir mixture constantly at scalding temperature until very thick, about 10 minutes.

-- Pour the salep into warm mugs and sprinkle the top of each with generous amounts of cinnamon.
+Pour salep into warm mugs and sprinkle top of each with generous amounts of cinnamon.

 All About Salep